Keramis/2t1-Sneaky-Explodes/README.md

 - Explode all in lobby with no blame

-- Check for godmode in the lobby (soon to be updated)

 - Kill a person with no blame + Includes water hyrant

 - Kill a person with no blame, Looped + Includes water hydrant